torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 ### External reshaping

 An alternative method is to reshape the data using some other tool so gnuplot's histogram plot style can be used.
-For this data this approach is a lot more work than using inline transformations, but I bet there are situations where it's appropriate.
+For this data this approach is a lot more work than using inline transformations, but there are certainly situations where it's appropriate.

 We're taking the data from this shape: